-While the majority of these 8 hectares concern open-air fields belonging to traditional agriculture, it is not the only possible mode of cultivation for cannabis.
+While the majority of these 8 hectares concern open-air fields covered by traditional agriculture, this is not the only possible cultivation method for cannabis.
 With the progressive democratization of legal cannabis products, the tendency is to put more varieties on the market, as close as possible to the varieties of indica or sativa cannabis well known on the black market, while remaining perfectly legal.

 Main cannabis growing environments

 Certain CBD cannabis growing environments lend themselves better to expectations of producers and consumers vis-à-vis these new varieties rich in CBD.
-The factors pushing to choose one environment rather than another are numerous: quantity and quality of production, respect for soils and biodiversity, local environment, etc.
+The factors pushing to choose one environment over another are numerous: quantity and quality of production, respect for soils and biodiversity, local environment, etc.

 Several options then arise.
 The main cannabis growing environments are :

 - Earth: classic culture in open ground or in pots.